graded-cs-resources/IB-Computer-Science-Notes/README.md

 ### Other Resources

 * [CompSciHub About page](https://ib.compscihub.net/about) - This excellent resource put together by IB CS teachers and students compiles notes and information about the course.

+* [Paul Baumgarten's IB CS Page](https://pbaumgarten.com/dp-compsci/) - Paul Baumgarten is a long-time IB CS teacher and active contributor to the community.
+His page includes notes and exercises on nearly all IB topics, as well as links to even more resources.
+The order is different than our course, but an excellent resource for studying or reading new perspectives.